North Korea suspends military action plans against South Korea

 The KCNA report sent shares of South Korea’s defence-related firms, which have risen during the heightened tensions, into a tailspin early on Wednesday.
 Victek Co Ltd, Speco and Firstec Co Ltd tumbled more than 20% each, while the benchmark KOSPI and junior KOSDAQ was trading up 1.3% and 0.9%, respectively, as of 0032 GMT.

-Reporting by Josh Smith; Additional reporting by Jack Kim, Sangmi Cha, and Joori Roh; Editing by Sonya Hepinstall and Lincoln Feast.
+Reporting by Josh Smith; Additional reporting by Jack Kim, Sangmi Cha, Joori Roh and Hyonhee Shin; Editing by Sonya Hepinstall, Lincoln Feast and Alison Williams